The ‘studio head’ you met this afternoon was some unemployed film dude who in the morning jotted down on his to-do list, ‘get info on LLC.’

 Plus, it turns out being a ‘fuckup’ has gifted me freedom, and frankly, being ‘stunted’ has kept me youthful.
 I am okay, even as a very late bloomer, with freedom and extended youth in place of a corporate job, an upside-down mortgage, and matrimonial apathy.

-Being a self-proclaimed fuckup allows me to move about the cabin freely — and react naturally — while others buckle in with a false, unseemly smile, even as the plane jostles around in rumbling black clouds.
+Being a self-proclaimed fuckup allows me to move about the cabin freely — and react naturally — while others buckle in with a false, unsightly smile, even as rumbling clouds jostle the plane.

 According to the Los Angeles rulebook, I could go around and spin my teeny acting non-career, or my ‘award-winning’ films without emphasizing that both such films and awards were obscure.